FluxLemur/citybash/README.md

   - Among the cities that belong to players, the world _may_ also contains some randomly placed NPC cities.
 - Gold Usage
   - Each city has a base income of gold at the start of the game.
-  - A player can spend gold to increase their:
+  - A player can spend gold to:
-    * City level
+    * Increase city level
-    * Military power
+    * Train soldiers
 - City Level
   - The player's city starts at level 1.
   - Higher level cities yield higher gold income, and have a larger defense multiplier.